 Choosing a vitamin C formula

-All skin types can benefit from using vitamin C although Franklin pointed out that sensitive complexions might experience some irritation to start with while Cleeve advised that those with pigmentation, dullness and acne will see a more marked result.
-When it comes to choosing a vitamin C formula, however, what should we be looking out for?
+All skin types can benefit from using vitamin C. Although, Franklin pointed out that sensitive complexions might experience some irritation to start with, while Cleeve advised that those with pigmentation, dullness, and acne will see a more marked result.
+When it comes to choosing a vitamin C formula, though, what should we be looking out for?

 Keep scrolling to shop the best vitamin C products: